General

 You can find the Stride system requirements on the Requirements page in the Stride manual.

 Stride currently supports Windows, Android, iOS, Xbox One and Universal Windows Platforms (UWP).
-Stride also supports most popular VR headsets and has experimental support for Linux.
+Stride also supports most popular VR devices and has experimental support for Linux.

 You can find information about Stride features on the Stride features page, in the Stride documentation, on the Stride blog, and in the Stride release notes.
-If you can't find what you're looking for, ask us on the Stride forum.
+If you can't find what you're looking for, ask us on the Stride GitHub Discussions.

 Stride is open-source, highly modular, and super-versatile.
 You can use it to create mobile, PC and VR games, or as a high-end rendering engine for non-gaming applications such as architecture, medical, and engineering visualization software, training simulations, and so on.

 Yes.
 Stride is free.
-If you want, you can support the project through the Patreon page.
+If you want, you can support the project through the Open Collective.

 Yes.
 You can sell applications made with Stride without restriction.